The Maestro has three indicator LEDs:

 - The red error/user LED usually indicates an error.
 The red LED turns on when an error occurs, and turns off when the error flags have been cleared.
 See Section 4.b for more information about errors.
 The red LED can also be controlled by the user script; the red LED will be on if there is an error or if the script command for turning it on was run.

 - The yellow status LED indicates the control status.
 When the Maestro is in auto-baud detect mode (the default) and has not yet detected the baud rate, the yellow LED will blink slowly.
 During this time the Maestro does not transmit any servo pulses.
 Once the Maestro is ready to drive servos, the yellow LED will periodically flash briefly.
 The frequency of the flashes is proportional to the servo period (the amount of time between pulses on a single channel); with a period of 20 ms the flashing occurs approximately once per second.
-On the Micro Maestro, the number of flashes indicates the state: a single flash indicates that none of the servos are enabled (no pulses are being sent) and all output channels are low, while a double flash indicates that at least one of the servos is enabled or one of the output channels is being driven high.
-The Mini Maestros only emit single flashes.
+The number of flashes indicates the state: a single flash indicates that none of the servos are enabled (no pulses are being sent) and all output channels are low, while a double flash indicates that at least one of the servos is enabled or one of the output channels is being driven high.
 Also, when a valid serial command is received, the yellow LED will emit a brief, dim flash which ends when the next valid serial command is received or when the main blinking occurs (whichever happens first).
+Mini Maestros with firmware version 1.00 only emit single flashes unless a servo channel with a speed or acceleration limit is enabled.
+This behavior was fixed in firmware version 1.02 to be consistent with the Micro Maestro.

 When the Maestro is reset in some other way than being initially powered up, the red and/or yellow LEDs blink four times to indicate the reset condition: